Hotel Métropole, Brussels

 The Hotel Métropole is a currently closed five-star luxury hotel in central Brussels, Belgium.
 It was built in 1872–1874 in an eclectic style with neo-Renaissance and Louis XVI influences.
 The hotel opened in 1895 and was the only 19th-century hotel still in operation in Brussels, until it closed due to the COVID-19 pandemic in April 2020, after 125 years of continuous operation.
 The hotel had 251 rooms and 22 spacious suites.
-It was sold in 2022 and the new owners announced plans to restore it and reopen it in 2025.
+It was sold in 2022 and the new owners announced plans to restore it and reopen it in 2026.

-The hotel is located at 31, place de Brouckère/De Brouckèreplein, next to the Boulevard Adolphe Max/Adolphe Maxlaan and the Northern Passage glazed shopping arcade, as well as Brussels' busiest shopping street; the Rue Neuve/Nieuwstraat.
-This area is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 3, 4 and 5.
+The hotel is located at 31, place de Brouckère/De Brouckèreplein, next to the Boulevard Adolphe Max/Adolphe Maxlaan and the Northern Gallery glazed shopping arcade, as well as Brussels' busiest shopping street, the Rue Neuve/Nieuwstraat.
+This area is served by the metro and premetro (underground tram) station De Brouckère on lines 1, 4, 5 and 10.

 History

 Origins and early history

 Under the reign of King Leopold II, following the covering of the river Senne (1867–1871), Brussels was remodelled with large boulevards and green avenues.
-The then-mayor of the City of Brussels, Jules Anspach, contributed to the transformation of the urban landscape of the capital by the realisation of thoroughfares from the North Station to the South Station, including from south to north and from west to east: the /, the Boulevard Anspach/Anspachlaan, the Boulevard Adolphe Max/Adolphe Maxlaan, and the /.
+The then-mayor of the City of Brussels, Jules Anspach, contributed to the transformation of the urban landscape of the capital by the realisation of thoroughfares from the North Station to the South Station, including from south to north and from west to east: the Boulevard Maurice Lemonnier/Maurice Lemonnierlaan, the Boulevard Anspach/Anspachlaan, the Boulevard Adolphe Max/Adolphe Maxlaan, and the Boulevard Émile Jacqmain/Émile Jacqmainlaan.

 In 1890, Prosper and Edouard Wielemans, two brothers with a brewing company, opened the Café Métropole on the Place de Brouckère/De Brouckèreplein—a major square on the new boulevards—as a place to sell their beer.
 The café was a huge success, and in 1891, the Wielemans-Ceuppens family purchased the next-door building, a former property of the Caisse générale d'épargne et de retraite (ASLK/CGER), and turned it into the Hotel Métropole, inaugurated in 1895.
 This main building had been built in 1872–1874 by the architect Antoine Trappeniers.
-The hotel's former reception desk is still easily recognisable today as the former bank's desk, a significant historical and heritage glimpse of the past.
+The hotel's former reception desk is still easily recognisable today as the former bank's desk.

 Following their purchase, the Wielemans brothers commissioned the French architect Alban Chambon, who was already responsible for the decoration of the Café Métropole, to design a luxurious hotel of international class.
 Cambon called upon the best artists and craftsmen of the time to assist him in his work.
 Nowadays, Chambon's design is still a prominent feature of the heritage hotel, which is considered an important historical landmark in the city.
-Not only was the Hotel Métropole one of the first luxury hotels, it was also the first to have electricity and central heating, and was until 2020 the only surviving 19th century hotel in Brussels.
+Not only was the Hotel Métropole one of the first luxury hotels, it was also the first to have electricity and central heating, and was until 2020 the only surviving 19th-century hotel in Brussels.